 As detailed in section 6, interventions included within the Delivery Plan, will be subject to detailed due diligence and assurance through the region's Single Assurance Framework.
-As interventions develop, business cases will be required to move interventions from development to delivery which will be specified in accordance with the Transport Business Case guidance and include scheme impact assessments, this includes but is not limited to an Equality Impact Assessment and Carbon Assessment.
-Where sensitive receptors impact an intervention, associated analysis will be undertaken by the scheme promoter in designing the scheme and securing consent for it.
+As interventions develop, business cases will be required to move interventions from development to delivery which will be specified in accordance with the Transport Business Case guidance and include scheme impact assessments, this includes but is not limited to an Equality and Health Impact Assessment and a Carbon Assessment.
+To ensure equity at a programme level, rural and coastal assessments may be used.
+Where sensitive receptors impact an intervention, associated analysis will be undertaken by the scheme promoter in designing the scheme and securing consent for it for example through Environmental Impact Assessments or Habitats Regulation Assessment, where appropriate.

-In considering and applying the recommendations of the ISA and following the actions detailed above, due consideration will be given to issues relating to the environment (air, carbon / climate adaptation, biodiversity, protected areas, cultural heritage, landscape, water environment, natural resources and materials, waste and noise/ tranquillity), inclusion and health.
+In considering and applying the recommendations of the ISA and following the actions detailed above, due consideration will be given to issues relating to the environment (air, carbon / climate adaptation, biodiversity, protected areas, cultural heritage, landscape, water environment, natural resources and materials, waste and noise/ tranquility), inclusion and health.